Eviction protections lacking for those living in hotels, motels during pandemic

 “It’s raising a lot of new challenges combined into this horrible stew of so many different housing issues,” Nelson said.

-If you need help with housing at this time, you can call 211 to be connected to services or apply for legal help from Indiana Legal Services at the link here.
+If you need help with housing at this time, you can call 211 to be connected to services or apply for legal help from Indiana Legal Services.
 People living in Marion County can also call the city’s housing hotline at 317-327-2228.

-You can also find more information and resources regarding evictions and foreclosures from the state of Indiana at the link here.
+You can also find more information and resources regarding evictions and foreclosures from the state of Indiana by clicking here.